Academic Advising-Primary Role — Individuals whose primary role at the institution is the direct delivery of advising services to students

 - other pertinent information from

-Appendices should be limited to not more than 20 pages (20 sheets of paper printed front and back).
-The online system will allow you to submit more than one attachment for the appendices but the total number of pages if printed should be no more than 20.
+Appendices should be limited to not more than 40 pages.
+The online system will allow you to submit more than one attachment for the appendices but the total number of pages if printed should be no more than 40.

 *Nominations must include only original documentation prepared specifically for the NACADA Awards Program.
 Materials intended for other award programs will not be considered.